Check out this great video

 Enjoy exploring the Mackenzie Delta by dog team in the traditional traveling style.
 Compared to the Fun Run this is a longer, quieter and more relaxing tour where you can enjoy some spectacular natural scenery to its fullest.
 You will be following your guide's team onto the Mackenzie River and down some beautiful creeks, then onto a big lake and return through the Boreal forest.
 You will see the Mackenzie Delta in its pristine glory.
 If you have already experienced the Fabulous Fun Run and want to try a different route you will really enjoy this one.
 Total time is about to 3 hrs long.

-Half-day Tour with a Campfire Lunch (very popular) $350 per person
+Half-day Tour with a Campfire Lunch (very popular) $300-$350 per person

 This tour takes you across some lakes and through some scenic forests and creeks.
 You will experience a delightful time with our beautiful huskies as you travel through the pristine countryside.
 At Picnic Lake you will enjoy a hot lunch around a campfire and spend an hour or more with the huskies resting.
 This is a good way to photograph the dogs up close and enjoy petting them.
 Total tour time is about 4 hours.

 Drive a team of huskies through some beautiful countryside to our secluded Arctic Loon outpost cabin in the hills above a tranquil lake.
 At the cabin you can relax by the wood stove and enjoy a hot lunch.
 On the return trip each person can choose to drive their dog team back or to drive a snowmobile back to the Arctic Chalet.
 The trip by dog team is about 2 hours each way and the return by snowmobile 45 minutes to 1 hour.
 Time at the cabin is about 1.5 hours.

 Dog Sled Trip to the Remote Arctic Loon Cabin

-$550 per person for four people; $650 per person for two people.
+$550 per person for three or four people; $825 per person for two people.